jarrodrose/site_damnthatriesling.com/_posts/2016-11-09-teich-excerpt.md

 "Meaning," I reply, after a time.

 "THAT IS A WEIGHTY QUESTIONS.
-WHAT YOU LEARN AND HOW YOU USE IT COULD BE A DANGER. i NEED A GUARANTEE."
+WHAT YOU LEARN AND HOW YOU USE IT COULD BE A DANGER.
+I NEED A GUARANTEE."

 "A guarantee of what?"
 I ask.